-Under the program, applicants received the loans from private banks.
+Under the PPP program, applicants received loans from private banks.
 Accordingly, there were seemingly only two sources of damages for False Claims Act relators.

 First, the federal government pays the banks a processing fee based on the size of the loan.
 Second, if the loan is forgiven, the federal government reimburses the bank for the loan.

 This was not exactly the reward a lot of our callers were expecting.
-Few wanted to go forward with a lawsuit after learning this, but fortunately, we were able to convince many of them to file anonymous tips so that the authorities could investigate the fraud nonetheless.
+Few wanted to go forward with a lawsuit after learning this.
+Still, fortunately, we were able to convince many of them to file anonymous tips so that the authorities could investigate the fraud nonetheless.

-After he published the article about this lawyer, I was able to see my understanding was correct.
+After he published the article about this lawyer, I could see my understanding was correct.
 As was reported, “One settlement made public by the DOJ gave the whistleblower a payout of $4,500, after a Florida duct-cleaning company agreed to pay a small fine and return one of two $170,000 loans it received.”

-In other words, his relator’s share was based on the “small fine” of $30,000, which was premised on the $8,500 processing fee.
+In other words, his relator’s share was based on the “small fine” of $30,000, premised on the $8,500 processing fee.
 A copy of the settlement can be found here.